 learn to dive options

 On offer are three options; if you have never dived before but want to know what its like to Scuba Dive without committing to a course.
-You can take the Discover Scuba Diver half day diving experience.
-With an experienced instructor you will undertake a thorough briefing, learn and practice some diving skills in shallow water off one of Coron’s white sand beaches, before heading out by boat to dive on one of Asia’s best coral reefs.
+You can take the Discover Scuba Diver one day diving experience.
+With an experienced instructor you will undertake a thorough briefing, learn and practice some diving skills in shallow water off one of Coron’s white sand beaches, before heading out by boat to make 2 dives on one of Asia’s best coral reefs.

 If you have two full days The PADI Scuba Diver Course certifies you to dive to 12m with a professional guide and if you have three to four days the PADI Open Water Course qualifies you to dive independently any where in the world.

-We hope you like it, the plan is to develop further the site to become more than an information reference platform by adding interactive and entertaining content and links which will include blogs vlogs and regular video content via our Video channel.
+We hope you like this new website of Pirates Diving Resort, Coron.
+The plan is to further develop the site of Pirates Diving Resort to become more than an information reference platform.
+We plan to add interactive and entertaining content from around Coron, Buuanga, Palawan and the Philippnes.
+There wil be links which will include blogs vlogs and regular video content via our Pirates TV video channel.